 Are you interested in the latest horticultural insights and want to develop your horticulture sector further?
-This course gives access to world leading Dutch knowledge organisations and private companies from the horticulture sector.
-It provides an interactive approach to strengthen your capacities and to translate the gained knowledge and skills into value for your organization and the sector as a whole.
+This course gives access to world-leading Dutch knowledge organisations and private companies from the horticulture sector.
+It provides an interactive approach to strengthen your capacities and translate the gained knowledge and skills into value for your organisation and the sector as a whole.
 The course covers the complete horticulture value chain, including fruit, vegetable and ornamental subsectors, and both greenhouse as well as open field production.
 Relevant examples from the Dutch sector will be demonstrated.
 Field visits and excursions are part of the programme.

 What will you learn?

 Participants of the course will update and strengthen their knowledge, insight and skills on: